dogancan/openfstbc/README.md

 To use simply source the completion file.

-    source openfstbc
+    source openfstbc          # for Bash 4
+    source openfstbc-bash3    # for Bash 3 (Mac OS X)

-These bash completions will add tab completion to the OpenFst flags.
+These bash completions will add tab completion to OpenFst flags.
 This file adds three types of completions based on the flag’s value type.

 * Flags which accept a path or a numeric value will complete with a trailing `=` character and then default to the standard path completion.